nnm288/Decked-Out/README.md

 ## User Requirements
 ### UI
+#### Implemented
 1. Players can always see their Hand and the Table
-1. Players can always see where the Deck is and/or who the Dealer is
+1. Players can always see where the Deck is
+1. Players can shuffle the deck
+1. Players can reset the table
-1. Players can see the names and color of other Players around the Table and the back of their Hand
+1. *Players can see the names and color of other Players around the Table and the back of their Hand*
-1. Players should be able to see other players cursors (color coded)
+1. *Players should be able to see other players cursors (color coded)*
-1. Players should be able to invite other players somehow
+1. *Players should be able to invite other players somehow*

 ### Cards
 There is one standard deck of cards called the Deck
    1. The Deck contains Cards
-     1. The Deck is always faced down
+     1. The Deck is always in one spot on the table
      1. The Deck can be shuffled
-     1. The Deck can have Cards or Stacks placed on the bottom or the top
+     1. The Deck can have Cards placed on the top
-     1. Either one Player has the Deck and deals to other Players or the Deck is on the Table
    1. Cards can be made into Stacks
    1. Cards and Stacks can be either face up or face down
      1. This can be in a Hand or on the Table
-     1. Contents of face up Stacks can be viewed by hovering the mouse over the Stack
+     1. *Contents of face up Stacks can be viewed by hovering the mouse over the Stack*
-     1. Individual Cards can be pulled from this Stack view window
+     1. *Individual Cards can be pulled from this Stack view window*

 ### Hands
 1. Each Player has a hand of up to 52 Cards